|Xiaoduo Fan, MD, MPH, MS (Director)

 Dr. Harrington completed her undergraduate training at Swarthmore College and her medical training at Drexel University College of Medicine.
 She completed her psychiatry residency training at Georgetown University, where she served as Chief Resident in Psychiatry for the DC Veterans Affairs Hospital.
 She completed her Addiction Psychiatry fellowship at Boston University before joining the faculty at UMass in 2010.

-Anthony Giuliano, PhD, is a licensed clinical psychologist who specializes in the neuropsychology psychotic and related disorders and evidence-based treatments for adolescents and adults with psychosis and their families.
+Dr. Anthony Giuliano is a licensed clinical psychologist who specializes in the neuropsychology of psychotic and related disorders and evidence-based treatments for adolescents and adults with psychosis and their families.
 He has worked as a clinical psychologist at the Worcester Recovery Center and Hospital (WRCH) since April 2013, and provides clinical, risk and neuropsychological assessments and psychosocial treatments for individuals with psychotic disorders including Cognitive Behavioral Therapy for Psychosis, Cognitive Restructuring for PTSD, and Cognitive Enhancement and Restructuring Therapy (CERT; a cognitive remediation group therapy).
-Dr. Giuliano is a Clinical Instructor in Psychiatry at Harvard Medical School through his affiliation with the Division of Public Psychiatry at Massachusetts Mental Health Center, Beth Israel Deaconess Medical Center where he worked for nearly seven years.

 Dr. Giuliano's primary clinical research interests are in the neuropsychology of serious mental illness, and in the enhancement of cognition through psychosocial treatments to improve the social and role functioning of people with psychosis.

-Dr. Giuliano completed his BA in psychology and philosophy at Boston College, his PhD in clinical psychology at the University of Rhode Island, his predoctoral training in clinical psychology at the University of Virginia Medical School, and separate postdoctoral fellowships in adult and child/adolescent neuropsychology at the University of Virginia and Harvard Medical Schools, respectively.
-Dr. Giuliano provides training in the UMMC/WRCH predoctoral internship program, has taught several undergraduate and graduate psychology courses at area universities, and has served as a reviewer or editorial board member of several journals.
-He was awarded a NARSAD Young Investigator Award in 2006.
+Dr. Giuliano completed his BA in psychology and philosophy at Boston College, his PhD in clinical psychology at the University of Rhode Island, and postdoctoral fellowships in adult and child/adolescent neuropsychology at the University of Virginia and Harvard Medical Schools.

-Radhika is a project manager with the Psychotic Disorders Research Program at UMass Medical School.
-Radhika received her Master’s degree in Nutrition Science from UMass in 2008.
-Radhika is currently a PhD candidate in Public Health in the School of Public Health and Health Sciences at UMass, Amherst.
+Dr. Radhika Natarajan is a project manager with the Psychotic Disorders Research Program at UMass Medical School.
+Dr. Natarajan received her Master’s degree in Nutrition Science from UMass in 2008.
+She completed her PhD in Public Health in the School of Public Health and Health Sciences at UMass, Amherst in 2015.
 Her research interests include dietary factors particularly vitamin D, B-vitamins and its role in human health.